Buying EV Chargers From Bunnings: A Good Idea?

 Bunnings only just stepped foot into the EV charger market but has already pulled the plug on two different chargers.

-The other charger Bunnings no longer stock is the Arlec EV charger.
+The other charger Bunnings no longer stock in SA is the Arlec EV charger.
 The mobile version of Bunnings’ online store still has the Arlec charger available.
-When we asked a Bunnings staff member in-store why we could not find it, they told us the product was “in isolation”: it had been taken off the shelves because customers reported malfunctions.
+When we asked a Bunnings staff member in-store why we could not find it, they told us the product was “in isolation”: the staff member claimed it had been taken off the shelves because of reported malfunctions.
+Bunnings head office said this is incorrect, explaining that “due to the state-specific regulations relating to the Demand Response requirements, the Arlec and Deta EV chargers are not offered for sale in South Australia.”

 Not Everything On Bunnings’ Online Store Is Sold By Bunnings